 A ReadyCloud study in 2018 stated that only 1 out of 4 shoppers finish their purchase.

-An abandoned cart email remind the shoppers of items they left in the cart and entice them to return and complete the purchase.
+An abandoned cart email reminds the shoppers of items they left in the cart and entices them to return and complete the purchase.

 Here are some ideas to help you optimize your cart recovery email campaign.

 Let’s start with the importance of collecting your shoppers’ emails.

 Yes, it adds one more step to your checkout process, so your concern is valid.
 Will it affect the shopping experience?
 Or Does it help the degree of shoppers’ satisfaction?

 However, if you look at this extra step in your checkout process through the frame of the top 5 reasons for shopping cart abandonment, you will notice that it does not fit any one of the listed reasons.

 For the most part, the benefits surpass the disadvantages of capturing the customers’ email address during the checkout.

 While retargeting is considered effective, it does raises some concerns like-